 What happens in litigation is a matter of public record.
 If it is sensational enough, it may even be reported in the press.
 Even the accusation of certain types of behavior could be damaging to one’s reputation and/or business.
 Parties in litigation cannot simply claim a misunderstanding or a difference of opinion and be done with it.

 Either there will be a finding of wrongdoing or there will not.
 If not, the accuser will probably be thought of as a troublemaker.
 Doubtless, there will be some who think that the accusations in a lawsuit were true, even if they were not proven and some who think them false regardless of the evidence for them.

 The settlement allows parties to discover solutions they can all live with.
 Litigation imposes outcomes; sometimes no one is happy.
 While settling may be cooperative, litigation is necessarily competitive.
 Litigation has many negative consequences that are probably harmful to the parties.
 It gives rise to many unpleasant emotions.
 For these reasons, it is almost always destructive to important relationships.

-A lawyer who can quickly settle a case will save his or her client the burdens of high cost, long delay and disruption at work and at home, public disclosure of the dispute, and damage to important relationships.
+A lawyer who can quickly settle a case will save his or her client the burdens of high cost, long delays and disruption at work and home, public disclosure of the dispute, and damage to important relationships.
 Lawyers who can achieve such settlements will have happier clients.